ComplianceAsCode/content/docs/manual/developer/02_building_complianceascode.md

 ### Building compliant SCAP 1.2 content

 The build system builds SCAP content with OVAL 5.11.
-This means that the SCAP 1.3 datastream conforms to SCAP standard version 1.3.
+This means that the SCAP 1.3 data stream conforms to SCAP standard version 1.3.
-But the SCAP 1.2 datastream is not fully conformant with SCAP standard version 1.2, as up to OVAL 5.10 version is allowed.
+But the SCAP 1.2 data stream is not fully conformant with SCAP standard version 1.2, as up to OVAL 5.10 version is allowed.
 As SCAP 1.3 allows up to OVAL 5.11 and SCAP 1.2 allows up to OVAL 5.10.
 This project no longer builds content that is fully SCAP 1.2 compliant as we no longer support OVAL 5.10.
 The last release supporting SCAP 1.2 content was [v0.1.64](https://github.com/ComplianceAsCode/content/releases/tag/v0.1.64).